ilker-h/My-Blog-App/README.md

 # Walkthrough Video and Links

-You can see a walkthrough at https://www.youtube.com/watch?v=OMG9tS4SmO8.
+You can see a video walkthrough of this web app at https://vimeo.com/381809538.

 Refer to Udemy course https://www.udemy.com/course/angular-2-and-nodejs-the-practical-guide/.